The Great Balls of Golf

 Golfers know that the first record of a sold golf ball dates from 1452, while the first feather ball known as the featherie was introduced only in the early 17th century.
 Until the mid-19th century, the featherie was the standard golf ball.
 The featherie was made of cow or horsehide which was stuffed with goose feather.
 The leather, in order to be easier to work with, was soaked in water.

-The invention of the golf ball that was about to trigger a revolution. buy tinidazole Robert Adam Paterson is traditionally attributed to the Scottish divinity student Robert Adam Paterson..
+The invention of the golf ball that was about to trigger a revolution. click to investigate Robert Adam Paterson is traditionally attributed to the Scottish divinity student Robert Adam Paterson..
 (1829-1904).

 The Great Balls of Golf cont..